jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 (3) The Minister must issue the notice no later than 31 December 2026.
 (4) The notice must, for the purposes of section 161D(1)﻿(d), specify the financial years 2016/17, 2017/18, 2018/19, 2019/20, and 2020/21 as the financial years for which information must be provided under the notice.
 (5) A person who is required to comply with a notice providing information may specify 1 financial year, either 2019/20 or 2020/21, for the purposes of subclause (6).
-(6) The Minister must disregard the information from the financial year specified under subclause (5) when determining allocative baselines for an eligible activity.
+(6) The Minister must disregard the information from the financial year specified under subclause (5) when determining allocative baselines for an eligible industrial activity.

 ### 40 Restriction on regulations relating to data collected as result of call for data under clause 39
 (1) This clause applies in relation to the making of regulations under section 161A arising from information collected as a result of a notice issued under section 161D in accordance with clause 39.